thebkv/bkv/ruth04.md

 ### 4. Emptiness → Restored Life

-Naomi says:
+Naomi says in Chapter 1:

-> “the LORD hath brought me home again empty.”
+> “I went out full, and the LORD hath brought me home again empty.”

-Boaz later says:
+Boaz says in Chapter 3:

 > “Go not empty unto thy mother in law.”

-Then the women describe Obed as:
+In Chapter 4 the women call the child:

 > “a restorer of thy life.”

-Finally Naomi holds the child.
+Then Naomi holds him in her arms.

-The book itself marks this reversal.
+The book itself develops the reversal.

 **Confidence: ESTABLISHED**